kwakwaversal/vagrant-aws-example/README.md

 N.B., My development machine is a Windows 10 laptop, so some instructions will be specific to that OS.

 # Usage
 Vagrant providers need to be installed before you can use them.
 AWS isn't a default provider, so if you want to manage AWS instances you need to install it.
-If you have a fresh install, install the plugin first.
+If you have a fresh vagrant install, install the plugin first.

 ```bash
 $ vagrant plugin install vagrant-aws